freenas/freenas-docs/userguide/freenas_cli.rst

         vfs.zfs.arc_min                         383454208
         vfs.zfs.arc_max                         3067633664

-When reading the tunable values, 0 means no, 1 typically means yes, and any other number represents a value.
+In the tunable values, 0 means no, 1 typically means yes, and any other number represents a value.
 To receive a brief description of a "sysctl" value, use :command:`sysctl -d`.
 For example::